GitHubSergio/photodiary/README.md

 solid
 rules for the DB to ensure that only authenticated users can access their data

-There is a base InputField component that accepts props, from styles to a customHook “useInput” and secureTextEntry prop.
+There is a base InputField component that accepts props, from styles to a customHook **useInput** and secureTextEntry prop.

 ```
 const InputField = ({